magic0whi/nixos_configs_flake/GPG.md

 ...
 ```

-As [Predictable, Passphrase-Derived PGP Keys][Predictable, Passphrase-Derived PGP Keys] says, we'll
-find that gpg ignored the `--s2k-count` option we specified when generating the keypair, and the
-`--s2k` related options we specified in `~/.gnupg/gpg.conf`, the exported primary key is protectd by
-`SHA1` and `AES128`, which is not secure enough!
+As [Predictable, Passphrase-Derived PGP Keys][Predictable, Passphrase-Derived PGP Keys] says, we'll find that GPG ignored the `--s2k-count` option we specified when generating the key pair, and the `--s2k` related options we specified in `~/.gnupg/gpg.conf`, the exported primary key is protected by `SHA1` and `AES128`, which is not secure enough!

-So to increase the security of the exported primary key, we need to encrypt it again with a stronger
-algorithm, I choose `age` here(which use `scrypt` to encrypt the file key with a provided
+So to increase the security of the exported primary key, we need to encrypt it again with a stronger algorithm, I choose `age` here (which use `scrypt` to encrypt the file key with a provided passphrase):
-passphrase):

 ```bash
 # for simplicity, use the same passphrase as your gpg keypair here